2320sharon/Amazon_Clone/README.md

 # Amazon Clone E-Commerence Website
-This website was developed witha React framework and is meant to replicate the experience of shopping on Amazon.
-The backend is hosted on Google's Firebase using Firestore for the database.
+This website was developed with a React framework and is meant to replicate the experience of shopping on Amazon.
+The back-end is hosted on Google's Firebase using Firestore for the database.
 The following link showcases the latest and most stable release that is best viewed on a computer: https://challenge-59512.web.app/

-The most recent release still needs to be updated in incorpate responsive web design for an improved apperance on moblie devices.
+The most recent release still needs to be updated in incorporate responsive web design for an improved appearance on mobile devices.

 # Getting Started with Create React App